boolnetwork/mining-scripts/README.md

 ![boolscan-exit-server](./images/boolscan-exit-server.jpg)

-Exit the service by executing `Exit Service` and `Stop Work` in sequence:
+Exit the service by executing `Exit Service`:

 1. After executing `Exit Service`, you need to wait for a epoch before you can execute `Stop Work`.
 You can't perform any operations during this period.

-2. After executing `Stop Work`, the device's status will be `Stop`.
-Only then can you stop the keyring service; otherwise, there may be penalties.

 Finally, stop your keyring service.